UC-Davis-molecular-computing/scadnano/README.md

-## cadnano file format versus scadnano
+## Exporting to cadnano
 Files in the format recognized by [cadnano v2](https://github.com/douglaslab/cadnano2) can be imported and exported from scadnano, in both the Python scripting library and the web interface.
 However, since the cadnano format is more limited, some scadnano features may be lost upon export.

-TODO: discuss these.
+These are discussed here: https://scadnano-python-package.readthedocs.io/en/latest/#interoperability-cadnano-v2

 ## How to design structures manually using scadnano